 Kernicterus (Bilirubin encephalopathy) is an acquired metabolic encephalopathy of the neonatal period.
 Its etiology and pathogenesis overlap to some extent with HIE.
 Kernicterus is caused by unconjugated hyperbilirubinemia that develops either as a result of hemolytic disease (Rh incompatibility, hereditary spherocytosis, other hemolytic disorders) or because of inability of the liver to conjugate bilirubin.
 The latter is seen in a rare defect of glucuronyl transferase, the Crigler-Najjar syndrome, and in premature babies in whom this enzyme is not fully functional.
 Unconjugated (indirect) bilirubin in serum is bound to albumin.
-Unbound unconjugated bilirubin crosses the blood-brain barrier and, because it is lipid soluble, it penetrates neuronal and glial membranes.
+Unbound, unconjugated, circulating bilirubin crosses the blood-brain barrier and, because it is lipid soluble, it penetrates neuronal and glial membranes.
 Hypoalbuminemia, low pH, which weakens the albumin-bilirubin bond, and drugs (salicylates, sulfonamides) that compete with bilirubin for albumin binding, increase the amount of unconjugated unbound bilirubin.
+Prematurity and low birth weight are the greatest risk factors for bilirubin-induced brain injury.

 Kernicterus.
 Bilirubin staining of the thalamus and basal ganglia.